awheeler294/resume/resume.md

 ###### June 2022 - Oct 2023 | Remote

 - Embedded development in Rust for the Weber Connect smart grilling platform
-- Develop software responsible for communicating with mobile apps and backed servers, running on-device UI, and running the grill's cooking logic, including executing user-selected cook programs.
+- Develop software responsible for communicating with mobile apps and backend servers, running on-device UI, and running the grill's cooking logic, including executing user-selected cook programs.
 - Interfaces with an underlying system layer for hardware control, as well as